zareldyn/hazlab/README.md

 The program launches a graphical menu which lets you choose the maze size (again, it is French text).
 It generates a random perfect maze according to the size you entered, and then you enter the game.

 At the beginning you are at the exact center of the maze.
 Of course, the exit is on one of the edges.
+[This video](https://www.youtube.com/watch?v=QgMy_NRxm7o) shows what it looks like.

 KEYS:
 - arrows to move through the maze